-- Students can enter and exit the College via the main entrance or back entrances. - The College main entrance will be open to students and staff. - Access with personal ID badge is required from 4:30 p.m. until closing. - The College main entrance door is open to the public during regular business hours from 7 a.m. to 4:30 p.m.
-Monday through Friday. - Students must always wear their ID badge.
-It is required to access the back doors. - Individual College department hours of operation are 8 a.m. to 4:30 p.m.
-(Monday through Friday). - Hours are subject to change, particularly during holiday and summer months.
+- · Students can enter and exit the College via the main entrance or back entrances. - · The College main entrance will be open to students and staff. - · Access with personal ID badge is required from 4:30 p.m. until closing. - The College main entrance door is open to the public during regular business hours from 7 a.m. to 4:30 p.m.
+Monday through - · Student must always wear their ID badge.
+It is required to access the back doors. - · Individual College department hours of operation are 8 a.m. to 4:30 p.m.
+(Monday through Friday).
+Students will not have access via their ID before or after regular business hours. - Hours are subject to change, particularly during holiday and summer months.

-Find the latest building hours for students at the website below: www.bellincollege.edu/campus-life/safety-and-security/building-hours
+Find the latest building hours for students at the website below:

+www.bellincollege.edu/campus-life/safety-andsecurity/building-hours